 COUNTDOWN: 2 Days until Provincial Fair!

-This entry was originally posted on our blog on May 29th 2014 just a few weeks ahead of the Provincial Fair in Kamloops.
-The author, Tristen, joined the Alumni Delegation last year’s Fair in Victoria.
+This entry was originally posted on our blog on May 29th last year, just a few weeks ahead of the 2014 Provincial Fair in Kamloops.
+The author, Tristen, will be joining the Alumni Delegation at this year’s Fair in Victoria, so be sure to keep an eye out for her!
 Below are a list of her expert tips for Provincials:

 1. Make friends with people in your region: Most activities at the Provincial Fair require you to have a partner.
 Don’t make friends with just one person and stay with them the whole time.
 Instead, make friends with all in your region, so you will always have a partner and get stuck with someone you don’t know.
 The reason you make friends with those in your region is because you all will go onto the same bus, and possibly be on the same floor.
 (In the building you will live in)